 If no channels are specified when Ginga starts up it simply creates a default channel named Image.
 New channels can be created using the Channel/Add channel menu item.
-Pressing the + button in the workspace menu also adds a new channel using a default name.
+Pressing the + button in the workspace menu also adds a new channel using the name specified in the text box just to the left of the button, or using a default prefix, if no name is specified.
+Clicking - removes the currently selected channel.
+Clicking the left or right arrow buttons changes which channel is selected in the workspace.